-Germany’s climate make these facilities particularly attractive.
+Germany’s climate makes these facilities particularly attractive.
 A few hours spent socializing with friends in a hot, soothing bath or sauna can be very rejuvenating after a cold, wet day.
-Thermalbaden uses heated mineral water to provide a theraputic bath.
+Thermalbaden uses heated mineral water to provide a therapeutic bath.

 Sporthotels and kurhotels are commercial lodging, similar to most hotels or inns, that offer a wide range of sports and activities like tennis, golf, horseback riding, hiking, and biking, Other amenities include pools, saunas, steambaths, and massage tables.

 Americans are often uncomfortable about nudity around these establishments.
 In practice, people wear swimsuits in most areas around the hotel and always in the pool.
 The saunas, steambaths, and massage areas are for those wearing nothing more than fluffy towels.